SqrTT/SModular/README.md

 Exapmles
 --------
-If module starts with name 'app.' then it will be inited imedantly and exported to global variable.
+If module starts with name 'app.' then it will be inited imedantly and exported to global variable in other case module will not be global but still can by required by other module.

 Exapmle of module:
 ``` javascript